 Analyzing Altria Group's Unusual Options Activity

-Shares of Altria Group (NYSE:MO) saw some unusual options activity on Monday.
-Following the unusual option alert, the stock price moved down to $47.45.
+Altria Group (NYSE:MO) shares experienced unusual options activity on Thursday.
+The stock price moved up to $48.9 following the option alert.

 - Option Type: SWEEP